 The length of Holderness coast from Withernsea to Easington gas terminal contains within it a marked contrast in erosion activity.

 At the northern end, the cliffs south of Withernsea are, for about four kilometres or so, subject to extreme erosion.
-Because of the number of extensions added to defences protecting the town from the sea – the most recent in 2005 – the section provides an excellent illustration of the terminal groyne effect (TGE pictures).
+Because of the number of extensions added to defences protecting the town from the sea, the section provides an excellent illustration of the terminal groyne effect (TGE pictures).

 A little north of The Runnell, Holmpton, 18.84 metres were lost at Profile 99 through the summer of 2007, representing a record seasonal value for the East Yorkshire coast since comprehensive monitoring began.
 Other exceptionally large losses can be seen in the data.